-"We need to bring learning to people instead of people to learning."
+"We need to bring learning to people instead of people to learning." -Eliot Masie CHAPTER OBJECTIVES AFTER READING THIS CHAPTER, YOU WILL BE ABLE TO:

--Eliot Masie

-- Explain key concepts related to distance learning - Discuss the major reasons that educational institutions provide distance learning - Plan distance learning activities that follow effective practices for student learning - Identify and learn to use distance learning tools for synchronous distance learning - Conduct an effective synchronous distance learning session a.
+- Explain key concepts related to distance learning - Discuss the major reasons that educational institutions provide distance learning - Plan distance learning activities that follow effective practices for student learning - Identify and learn to use distance learning tools for synchronous distance learning - Conduct an effective synchronous distance learning session 1.
+LEARNER a.
+Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness. c.
+Stay current with research that supports improved student learning outcomes, including findings from the learning sciences.
+2. LEADER a.
 Shape, advance and accelerate a shared vision for empowered learning with technology by engaging with education stakeholders.

-- a.
-Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness. - c.
-Stay current with research that supports improved student learning outcomes, including findings from the learning sciences.

-a.
+3. CITIZEN a.
 Create experiences for learners to make positive, socially responsible contributions and exhibit empathetic behavior online that build relationships and community.

-c.
+4. COLLABORATOR c.
 Use collaborative tools to expand students' authentic, real-world learning experiences by engaging virtually with experts, teams and students, locally and globally.

-- a.
-Use technology to create, adapt and personalize learning experiences that foster independent learning and accommodate learner differences and needs. - b.
-Design authentic learning activities that align with content area standards and use digital tools and resources to maximize active, deep learning. - c.
+5. DESIGNER a.
+Use technology to create, adapt and personalize learning experiences that foster independent learning and accommodate learner differences and needs. b.
+Design authentic learning activities that align with content area standards and use digital tools and resources to maximize active, deep learning. c.
 Explore and apply instructional design principles to create innovative digital learning environments that engage and support learning.

-- a.
-Foster a culture where students take ownership of their learning goals and outcomes in both independent and group settings. - b.
+6. FACILITATOR a.
+Foster a culture where students take ownership of their learning goals and outcomes in both independent and group settings. b.
 Manage the use of technology and student learning strategies in digital platforms, virtual environments, hands-on makerspaces or in the field.

-- a.
-Provide alternative ways for students to demonstrate competency and reflect on their learning using technology. - b.
-Use technology to design and implement a variety of formative and summative assessments that accommodate learner needs, provide timely feedback to students and inform instruction. - c.
+7. ANALYST a.
+Provide alternative ways for students to demonstrate competency and reflect on their learning using technology. b.
+Use technology to design and implement a variety of formative and summative assessments that accommodate learner needs, provide timely feedback to students and inform instruction. c.
 Use assessment data to guide progress and communicate with students, parents and education stakeholders to build student self-direction.